 You can find plenty of advice all over the web about resume writing: templates, lists of words to omit (or include), common mistakes to avoid, and even what type of email address works best.
 All of this information and guidance can become overwhelming, and it won’t do much good if you don’t have a firm understanding of the basic strategies involved in resume writing and the type of organizational structure that would be most beneficial for your job search.

 There are three formats used in modern resume writing: chronological (also known as the traditional resume), functional, and hybrid.
 These layouts highlight (or downplay) different aspects of a person’s career and can be most helpful when utilized in specific situations.
-The most important thing to keep in mind when writing your resume is that your objective should determine the strategy you employ and the content your resume contains.
+If you don't go with a professional resume writing service and choose to write a resume yourself, the most important thing to keep in mind is that your objective should determine the strategy you employ and the content your resume contains.

 Chronological: The most commonly used format, the chronological or traditional resume lists an individual’s work history with detailed job descriptions and accomplishments for each previous position.
 This layout is best for job seekers who have had a steady career within the same (or similar) field/industry as well as significant achievements in each role.
 This approach puts the focus squarely on where a professional has worked, when they were employed, the tasks they performed, and the contributions they made for their employer.